secondsight/secondsight-hardware/README.md

 The optics mounting hardware takes these issues into account.

+### optic\_plate\_support.scad

+Defines the pieces of the model that supports the optics lens front plate in the body of the visor.
+Defines the ledges, the tabs and the slots.

 ### lenses.scad

 This file contains functions to define and use descriptions of particular